Multilayer networks characterize human-mobility patterns by industry sector for the 2021 Texas winter storm: Methods

-Following the literature \cite{nejat2022equitable,xu2023power,lee2022community}, we aggregate CBGs to census tracts (CT) and construct the network based on CTs and POIs.
-See Figure \ref{fig:network}(b) for illustration.
-More precisely, we define $\mathcal{C} = \{CT_i\}_{i=1}^C$ to be a set of CTs of interest, where $C$ is the total number of CTs ($C=786$ for Harris County) and let $\mathcal{H}_i$ and $\mathcal{P}_i$ denote, respectively, the CBGs and POIs within $CT_i$.
-Then the combined observed movement from CBGs in $CT_i$ to POIs in $CT_j$ during week $t$ is given by
+We first discuss the coarse-graining of SafeGraph data to the spatial resolution of census tracts.
+We define $\mathcal{C} = \{CT_i\}_{i=1}^C$ to be a set of census tracts of interest, where $C$ is the total number of census tracts ($C=786$ for Harris County) and let $\mathcal{H}_i$ and $\mathcal{P}_i$ denote, respectively, the census block groups and POIs within $CT_i$.
+Then the combined observed movement from census block groups in $CT_i$ to POIs in $CT_j$ during week $t$ is given by

 The remainder of this study examines time-varying networks encoded by square adjacency matrices $A(t)$ that are size $C\times C$.
-Finally, for each network, we define $d^{out}_i(t) = \sum_{j} A_{ij}(t)$ to be the out-degree---that is, a measure for all movements during week $t$ that leave $CT_i$---and $d^{in}_j(t) = \sum_{i} A_{ij}(t)$ to be the in-degree---that is, a measure for all movements to POIs within $CT_j$ during week $t$.
-For the mobility network in Figure \ref{fig:network}(b), for example, in- and out-degrees for $CT_1$ would be $d^{in}_1(t) = A_{11}(t) $ and $d^{out}_1 (t) = A_{11}(t) + A_{12}(t) + A_{13}(t)$.
+Finally, for each network, we define $d^{out}_i(t) = \sum_{j} A_{ij}(t)$ to be the out-degree---that is, a measure for all movements during week $t$ that leave $CT_i$---and $d^{in}_i(t) = \sum_{j} A_{ji}(t)$ to be the in-degree---that is, a measure for all movements to POIs within $CT_j$ during week $t$.
+For the mobility network in Figure \ref{fig:1}(b), for example, in- and out-degrees for $CT_1$ would be $d^{in}_1(t) = A_{11}(t) $ and $d^{out}_1 (t) = A_{11}(t) + A_{12}(t) + A_{13}(t)$.